Rhubarb season is in full swing, and you have pots of these tangy stalks simmering on the stovetop. But what can you do with all that stewed rhubarb?

 The best thing about rhubarb applesauce is that it’s just as easy to make as stewed rhubarb.
 The process is basically the same – you just add apples.

-Two Peas & Their Pod have a simple recipe to follow that calls for Granny Smith apples, but you can use a different apple if you’d like.
+Two Peas & Their Pod has a simple recipe to follow that calls for Granny Smith apples, but you can use a different apple if you’d like.

 For rhubarb applesauce, you definitely want to use spices.
 There’s nothing more comforting than applesauce with a few cinnamon sticks and a touch of nutmeg, so make sure you add those to your rhubarb applesauce.
 Add lemon zest, too, to brighten the flavor.